SerenityOS/serenity/Documentation/AdvancedBuildInstructions.md

 - `ENABLE_KERNEL_COVERAGE_COLLECTION`: enables the KCOV API and kernel coverage collection instrumentation.
 Only useful for coverage guided kernel fuzzing.
 - `ENABLE_USERSPACE_COVERAGE_COLLECTION`: enables coverage collection instrumentation for userspace.
 Currently only works with a Clang build.
 - `ENABLE_MEMORY_SANITIZER`: enables runtime checks for uninitialized memory accesses in Lagom test cases.
-- `ENABLE_UNDEFINED_SANITIZER`: builds in runtime checks for [undefined behavior](https://en.wikipedia.org/wiki/Undefined_behavior) (like null pointer dereferences and signed integer overflows) in Lagom test cases.
+- `ENABLE_UNDEFINED_SANITIZER`: builds in runtime checks for [undefined behavior](https://en.wikipedia.org/wiki/Undefined_behavior) (like null pointer dereferences and signed integer overflows) in Lagom and the SerenityOS userland.
+- `UNDEFINED_BEHAVIOR_IS_FATAL`: makes all undefined behavior sanitizer errors non-recoverable.
+This option reduces the performance overhead of `ENABLE_UNDEFINED_SANITIZER`.
 - `ENABLE_COMPILER_EXPLORER_BUILD`: Skip building non-library entities in Lagom (this only applies to Lagom).
 - `ENABLE_FUZZERS`: builds [fuzzers](../Meta/Lagom/ReadMe.md#fuzzing) for various parts of the system.
 - `ENABLE_FUZZERS_LIBFUZZER`: builds Clang libFuzzer-based [fuzzers](../Meta/Lagom/ReadMe.md#fuzzing) for various parts of the system.